richardjkendall/todoapp/README.md

 **LongList** is a modern task management application built with React and Vite.
 Designed for seamless task organization across devices, with powerful synchronization to Microsoft OneDrive using the Microsoft Graph API.

+If you just want to use the app you can find it here https://longlist.app

 ## Features

 - **Add, edit, complete, and delete tasks**